 As vaccinations continue around the world, evidence collected by a variety of health organizations indicates that fully vaccinated people are less likely to be infected without showing symptoms and therefore potentially less likely to transmit COVID-19 to others.

 In an effort to keep our participants, staff, and host communities safe, AIFS Abroad will be strongly recommending vaccinations for our Summer 2021 participants and requiring them for all Fall 2021 participants and beyond.
 We will continue to monitor the information from our host countries and advise participants as entry protocols change.
 Recent news suggests that some countries may be opening to fully vaccinated individuals to travel as tourists this summer, removing the need for quarantine on arrival, and requiring proof of vaccination for entry.
-Any legitimate exemption request to the vaccine requirement for fall 2021 programs will be reviewed on a case-by-case basis at the request of the participant.

 All participants sign specific documents to participate on our programs (Code of Conduct, Program Contract, Acknowledgements) where adherence to program rules is clearly outlined.
 As COVID-19 concerns persist, participants are also signing an Assumption of Risk document indicating that they will abide by local government rules and regulations as well as AIFS Abroad policies.
 Violations of these policies can result in removal from the program.
 Participants can expect additional information provided in pre-departure orientations and welcome orientations.

 Absolutely.
 We have students on the ground right now for the spring semester!
 Our entire team is dedicated to organizing safe and life-changing opportunities for anyone wishing to participate in our programs.
 Colleagues in the US and overseas are in continual communication discussing program viability.
 We appreciate the enthusiasm that students have for future programs and mirror it with our own.